Student Fees 2020-21

 Your Student Association runs Student Centres and services at the Casa Loma, St. James and Waterfront campuses.
 These spaces are where you access services, de-stress, network, study, have lunch, and take a break from your day.
 Students will find the SA information desks nearby where you can find out more about your Student Association.

-Clubs at GBC are a great way to bring back face-to-face contact in areas of cultural interest personal interests and or social movements.
-Join or start a student-run club.
-This is your chance to interact with a wide variety of people, expand your skill set or find a new interest.
-Student clubs promote campus life activity and are inclusive and open to all.
-Join a club today
+SAGBC’s student-led clubs and networks are a great way to bring back face-to-face contact in areas of cultural interest personal interests and or social movements.
+Join or start a student-run club or network.
+This is your chance to interact with a wide variety of people, expand your skillset or find a new interest.
+Student clubs and networks promote campus life activity and are inclusive and open to all.
+Join a club or network today.

 Your college experience is not just about classes and homework.
 Do you want great parties, cultural events, and fun on and off-campus such as concerts, boat cruises, and reading week trips?
 This fee supports social, non-academic programming to improve campus life for students.
 This fee ensures these events happen at a minimal cost and that you have VIP access to amazing campus life.